Marriage is not always forever.

 Don’t assume that your divorce will not have any effect on your citizenship application.

-A divorce doesn’t have to mean the end of your immigration hopes and goals.
+Marital discord and break-up doesn’t have to mean the end of your dreams to become a lawful permanent resident and U.S. citizen.

 Depending on the stage of your immigration proceedings, a divorce will have a different effect on your green card status.